mburakov/receiver/README.md

 # Receiver

 This is a lightweight streaming client that works together with [streamer](https://burakov.eu/streamer.git) server.
-It receives encoded HEVC bitstream over tcp connection, decodes it using Intel Media SDK, and renders the resulting buffers using Wayland.
+It receives encoded HEVC bitstream over tcp connection, decodes it using either Intel Media SDK or a compatible VAAPI-based stub, and renders the resulting buffers using Wayland.
 Everything is done hardware-accelerated and zero-copy.
 Receiver listens for input events from a Wayland compositor, converts those to UHID messages, and sends those to streamer server over the same tcp connection.

 Receiver can also receive an audio stream captured by the streamer, if the latter is built with pipewire support.
 Audio is streamed uncompressed to improve the latency.